Press Release: GLMCC & Birmingham Mosques Join Call to Save LivesAssima Alam

 The NHS has also stated that the Asian community are more likely to have antibody-rich plasma

-that could save the lives of people with Coronavirus.
+that could save the lives of people.
 We know that saving lives is a central

 component of our faith, in fact, the Qur’an states (5:32)